Skip to content

 MethodRoutePermissionNotes

-GET/iot/telemetry/{deviceId}/aggregateIoT.Telemetry.ReadServer-side Avg / Min / Max / Count
+GET/iot/telemetry/{deviceId}/aggregateIoT.Telemetry.ReadServer-side Avg / Min / Max / Count for one metric

 Cross-tenant access returns 404 Not Found — the existence of another tenant’s device is never leaked.